Hello and welcome to The Rocky Safari! My name is Rocky Trifari, but you can also call me by my Chinese name: 泰山.

-“Taishan” sometimes also translates back into English as “Tarzan.”
-So whether you prefer to see me as a safari adventurer or as Tarzan the jungle man, the bottom line is that I love to be in and around nature.
-I gravitate toward birds and I’ve had a passion for travel and exploration from an early age.
+While “Taishan” technically means “big mountain,” it also translates back into English as “Tarzan.”
+So whether you prefer to see me as a safari adventurer or like Tarzan the jungle man, the bottom line is that I love to be in and around nature.
+I gravitate toward birds and I have had a passion for travel and exploration from an early age.

 Using that play on my name, I was inspired to create The Rocky Safari: a wild place where I can blog about all of my weird, unusual, and unexpected adventures.

-In terms of my background, I graduated from Rutgers University where I studied psychology and entrepreneurship.
-My experiences up to now have shown me that through harnessing the full power of our minds, we can become capable of accomplishing absolutely anything.
+In terms of my educational background, I graduated from Rutgers University where I studied psychology and entrepreneurship.
+My life experience has shown me that through harnessing the full power of our minds, we can become capable of accomplishing absolutely anything.

 Since our mindset plays the single most influential role in guiding our journey through this unpredictable life, why not choose to have a positive mental attitude?